3a1b2c3/seeingSpace/README.md

 semantic image editing, free viewpoint videos, relighting, face and body reenactment to digital avatars.

-Neural rendering has already
-enabled applications that were previously intractable, such as rendering of digital avatars without any manual modeling.
+Neural rendering has already enabled applications that were **previously intractable**, such as rendering of digital avatars without any manual modeling.
 We believe that neural rendering will have a profound impact in making complex photo and video editing tasks accessible to a much broader audience.

  In the future, we envision enabling even larger changes in viewpoint and illumination, including 4D walkthroughs of large-scale scenes.